Summer Home Maintenance Checklist: Save Money While You Wait Out Interest Rates

 Landscape

-This is a big category, but a little yard work in the spring can help solve a lot of problems in the summertime.
-Start by checking out your sprinkler system.
-Winter freezes can wreak havoc on sprinkler systems if they weren’t winterized properly.
-Spring is a good time to notice any problems and fix them before the summer heat.
+Summer is growing season.
+To prepare, start by checking out your sprinkler system.
+Freezes can wreak havoc on sprinkler systems if they weren’t winterized properly.
+Now is a good time to notice any problems and fix them.

 Inspect, Inspect, Inspect